 - Educational qualifications (type of completed education)

-- Results of entrance classification exams, if requested by higher education institution
+- Results of additional entrance classification exams, if requested by higher education institution

 - Special knowledge, skills or abilities, if requested by higher education institution.